 The insurance and investment industry strives to provide the best advice and support to New Zealanders.
 As with most industries, technology is changing the financial services landscape, creating significant change in how insurance and investments are distributed and advice given.

-The Financial Services Council has developed the new Navigating Regulation Advice Hub
+The Financial Services Council has developed the Professional Advice Knowledge Hub

-which has up-to-date information on the changing regulations for financial advice in New Zealand, including video and audio updates from the March 2019 Advice Summits held across the country.
+which has up-to-date information on the changing regulations for financial advice in New Zealand, including video and audio updates news and other resources.

 There are a range of direct distribution channels used by insurance and investment companies for customers to access products, as well as indirect channels via third-party brokers, intermediaries and financial advisers.